Table of contents

 Photographing your products doesn’t have to be a huge ordeal.
 With Square Photo Studio, you can send in your items and receive retouched images that you can upload directly to the channels you’re selling on.

 If you’re taking photos on your own, here are a few pointers:

-Choose a neutral background: Typically, white backgrounds let your product steal the stage, but solid colours can also provide contrast depending on the colours of your item.
-The colour you go with should put your customers’ attention on your item, not the background.
+- Choose a neutral background: Typically, white backgrounds let your product steal the stage, but solid colors can also provide contrast depending on the colors of your item.
+The color you go with should put your customers’ attention on your item, not the background.